apollo

 Disease/Condition Glossary

 Premature labour: Also known as preterm labour, occurs when regular contractions and relaxations of the uterus result in the opening of your cervix after week 20 and before week 37 of pregnancy.
-It can lead to premature birth and other greater risk to the baby.
+It can lead to premature birth and other greater risks to the baby.

 Cerebrovascular insufficiency: It occurs when there is obstruction of one or more blood vessels (arteries) that supply blood to the brain.
 This obstruction leads to strokes or transient ischemic attacks (TIAs or 'mini-strokes').